deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Lab rats?"

-"You can't… really scale up the behaviour of rats to the behaviour of humans..."
-Ted squirmed.
-“But what we *suspect* is that any existing psychological tendencies or predispositions are likely to be exacerbated.
-The other thing we noticed was a spike in learning retention and neuroplasticity for some time after exposure, which then tapered off to below previous levels, leaving the subjects, uh, strongly influenced by whatever they were doing immediately after the trauma.”
+"You can't… really scale up the behaviour of rats to the behaviour of humans…" Ted squirmed.
+"But what we *suspect* is that any existing psychological tendencies or predispositions are likely to be exacerbated.
+The other thing we noticed was a spike in learning retention and neuroplasticity for some time after exposure, which then tapered off to below previous levels, leaving the subjects, uh, strongly influenced by whatever they were doing immediately after the trauma."

 Spilny frowned at her patient again, watching her chest rise and fall with a click-hiss-wheeze as the ventilator did the work on her behalf.